DVMProject/dvmhost/usage_guidelines.md

 If your intended use case involves public safety, emergency response, or life safety communications, you must pursue solutions specifically engineered, validated, and certified for that purpose.

----

-**This policy is effective immediately.
-And subject to change at anytime.**
+**This policy is effective immediately upon publication and is subject to change at anytime.**